 2. Find family-friendly apartments by a metro/tram stop & nice park, but not right in the heart of tourist central.

-In Madrid we stayed in an Airbnb 2 bedroom apartment.
+In Madrid we stayed in an Airbnb 2 bedroom villa.
 The best feature was the location – right next to El Retiro on the south side.
 It was perfectly located 3 blocks from a metro stop, and right next to a bakery, a cafe, a supermarket, and a major park.
+There are hundreds of amazing villas to let in Madrid, it just takes some time to find the perfect one.
+We were looking for a villa that had lots of space which was quite difficult to find being in the city center!
+That said, we all loved the villa and had a great time.

 It is so much better than being in a sterile hotel where the kids are bouncing off the walls or the whole family sharing one bedroom.
 Here you can kick back with a bottle of wine, a baguette and cheese while the kids sleep in their own room.
 Or relax on a real sofa while the kids play…it’s not like at a hotel where my husband and I have hid in the bathroom for adult happy hour after the kids go to sleep!
 Plus we saved money by having some foods for breakfast and light dinners at the house, and making the mid-day meal the big one eating out.